yehia67/documentation/hub/0.1/concepts/sweeps.md

 If a user deposits IOTA tokens into a used address, the tokens in that address are at risk of being stolen.

-Hub reduces this risk by transferring IOTA tokens from users' deposit address at regular intervals.
+Hub reduces this risk by transferring IOTA tokens from users' deposit addresses to a Hub owner's address at regular intervals.

 :::important:Important
 You shouldn't rely on sweeps to protect used addresses.
 An attacker could steal the funds before Hub can do a sweep.